MY STORY AND I AT CICD

 Saving up for the programme and travel and other expenses was a necessity.
-I got to work for Torben and Birgit's Planet Aid at their second-hand clothes and shoes shops.
+I got to work for Planet Aid at their second-hand clothes and shoes shops.
 I spent 3 weeks in Northampton, where I learned about pricing and working with clothes.
 Despite several or so years in retail, this area was new to me.
 I continued for the next 4 months at another shop in Washington.
 To cut costs, I found cheaper or free accommodation from couch surfing to asking around.

 In November 2014, I joined a team of 8 people including Shinichi, a DI at CICD some years ago.
 We spent these 6 months working on various tasks and projects —organic gardening; beach clean ups; tree planting; Open Days; college projects such as biogas.
 My team also taught at schools about eating healthily; my personal project was teaching school children about GMOs (Genetically Modified Organisms) and reaching out to people about what we do at the academy through radio.
 We also did studies about different issues related to climate change —pollution; deforestation; the Gaia Theory.